mohankumart/crossovertest/README.md

 5. Used grunt as task runner
 6. Used karma as test runner
 7. written units using jasmine
+8. Used Node Express server to run application

 <h2>Frameworks</h2>
 1. AngularJS
+2. Express

 <h2>Testing</h2>
 1. Chrome - pass